elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-were-the-social-and-economic-impacts-of-the-british-textile-industrys-innovations.md

 url: /learn/history-of-the-world/questions/what-were-the-social-and-economic-impacts-of-the-british-textile-industrys-innovations
 score: -1.0
 related_article1:
-    id: 123039
+    id: 123022
     title: >-
-        What were the major shifts in global trade routes due to industrialization?
+        What are the Eurocentric explanations for the Industrial Revolution?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-major-shifts-in-global-trade-routes-due-to-industrialization
+    url: /learn/history-of-the-world/questions/what-are-the-eurocentric-explanations-for-the-industrial-revolution
 related_article2:
-    id: 123029
+    id: 123018
     title: >-
-        What were the economic conditions in India during the Industrial Revolution?
+        What role did the steam engine play in the Industrial Revolution?
-    subject: Economics
+    subject: History of the World
-    url: /learn/economics/questions/what-were-the-economic-conditions-in-india-during-the-industrial-revolution
+    url: /learn/history-of-the-world/questions/what-role-did-the-steam-engine-play-in-the-industrial-revolution
 related_article3:
-    id: 123038
+    id: 123017
     title: >-
-        How did changes in agriculture during the Industrial Revolution affect rural communities?
+        How did the British textile industry evolve during the Industrial Revolution?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-changes-in-agriculture-during-the-industrial-revolution-affect-rural-communities
+    url: /learn/history-of-the-world/questions/how-did-the-british-textile-industry-evolve-during-the-industrial-revolution
 related_article4:
-    id: 123025
+    id: 123039
     title: >-
-        What were the global impacts of industrialization on agriculture?
+        What were the major shifts in global trade routes due to industrialization?
-    subject: Business and Management
+    subject: History of the World
+    url: /learn/history-of-the-world/questions/what-were-the-major-shifts-in-global-trade-routes-due-to-industrialization
+related_article5:
+    id: 123027
+    title: >-
+        What arguments exist regarding European cultural superiority during the Industrial Revolution?
+    subject: History of the World
-    url: /learn/business-and-management/questions/what-were-the-global-impacts-of-industrialization-on-agriculture
+    url: /learn/history-of-the-world/questions/what-arguments-exist-regarding-european-cultural-superiority-during-the-industrial-revolution
 ---

 &nbsp;